b1gry4n/foundation-seed/README.md

 ## One-Line Summary

-> A structured Unity foundation that keeps projects stable, understandable, and controllable — especially when building with AI.
+> A structured Unity foundation that keeps projects stable, understandable, and controllable.
+Especially when building with AI.